 ga:totalEvents (Event call to send page counter info to GA in the script)

-Page Depth gives you count of pages viewed by visitors in a session.
-Where as Page Sequence gives you which pages a visitor visited in a session along with it’s sequence.
+Page Depth gives you a count of pages viewed by visitors in a session.
+Whereas Page Sequence gives you which pages a visitor visited in a session along with its sequence.

-- You can know how user follows through pages and can know navigation trail easily.
+- You can know how user follows through pages and can know the navigation trail easily.

-- You can find what are the pages which are important which makes users to interact with your website
+- You can find what are the pages which are important and makes users interact with your website

-- Helps you identifying pages from where user leaves your website if conversions are not happening.
+- Helps you identify pages from where a user leaves your website if conversions are not happening.
 So that you can implement strategies to win your customers.